 This is meditation on the healing that comes from a certain wildness in each of us.
 It was inspired at the April 2016 New Warrior Training Adventure hosted by ManKind Project Chicago.
 I was honored to serve on staff.
 Thanks to Warrior brothers Jeff Robins and George Rounds for your influence on this piece.
 Special thanks to Warrior brother Mark Davids who said the words that inspired it, “wild broken heart.”
+This piece appears in This Precious Life: Encountering the Divine with Poetry and Prayer from CCAR Press.

 Wild Broken Heart